bioforensics/MicroHapDB/README.md

 - `variant.tsv`: variants associated with each microhap locus
 - `allele.tsv`: allele frequencies for 148 loci across 84 populations
 - `population.tsv`: summary of the populations studied
+- `variantmap.tsv`: shows which variants are associated with which loci
+- `idmap.tsv`: mapping of all IDs/names/labels to internal MicroHapDB IDs

 ## Citation